Dominican Republic entry requirements for Sweden passport holders

 Proof of departure from the Dominican Republic

-Immigration officers at Punta Cana and Santo Domingo routinely ask for a return or onward ticket.
-Have a printed or digital copy of your outbound flight booking ready — they check this before stamping you in.
+Immigration officers routinely ask for a return or onward ticket at passport control.
+Have a printed or digital copy of your flight booking showing you leave within your visa-free period (typically 30 days).

 Recommended